olivettigroup/article-downloader/README.md

 Use `pip install articledownloader`.

 ##Usage
 Use the `ArticleDownloader` class to download articles en masse.
-Currently supported publishers are Elsevier and RSC.
+Currently supported publishers are Elsevier, CrossRef and RSC.
 You'll need an API key, and please respect each publisher's terms of use.

 It's usually best to add your API key to your environment variables with something like `export API_KEY=xxxxx`.